 Some clinics may cancel or postpone placement due to operations being affected by COVID-19 in their area.
 If this happens to you, please let us know straight away and obtain a letter from the clinic that we can pop into your file.
 That way, we already have the evidence we need if we need to override an extension policy rule later.
 Keep studying your materials and don’t let the lack of placement get you down.

 Are there any changes to extension policies?

-All students have access to applying for extensions as long as they meet criteria.
+All students have access to apply for extensions as long as they meet criteria.
 There are already stipulations in our extension policy for illness that impacts study, as well as unavoidable work commitments.